An Indiana University of Pennsylvania

 In recognition of his national number-one cadet ranking, Lloyd is entitled to select his branch qualification as an Army officer.
 He has selected the medical service corps.

-Lloyd, thirty-one, and his wife, Kristi,a 2001 IUP Psychology graduate, are the parents of a seventeen-month old son, Blake.
+Lloyd, 31, and his wife, Kristi, a 2001 IUP psychology graduate, are the parents of a 17-month-old son, Blake.
 They live in Indiana.
 He is originally from Port Allegany, McKean Township.

-Lloyd continues to be actively involved with the ROTC program, spending about twenty-five hours a week working with and training nineteen other cadets who will go through the Leader Development and Assessment Course in summer 2010.
+Lloyd continues to be actively involved with the ROTC program, spending about 25 hours a week working with and training 19 other cadets who will go through the Leader Development and Assessment Course in summer 2010.

 IUP’s ROTC program is part of the Military Science Department.
 The first two years of the Military Science program provide background on the historical role of military forces as well as current national military objectives.